leonardus/OpenSimNet-doc/README.md

 * `wiper_r` [int]: The status of the right windshield wiper
 * `wwell` [bool]: The status of the wheel well light

 Only updated components must be sent.
 For instance, when the APU is turned on, the client only needs to send the `APU` argument.
 When the STATUS message is first sent, all components applicable to the plane should be sent by the client.
+The STATUS message may be sent from the server to the client to indicate that another client has updated their STATUS.

 ### FREQUENCY message